domasles/paperchat/README.md

 - Complete Privacy - Player conversations never leave your infrastructure
 - Full Control - Customize AI behavior, system prompts, and response filtering
 - No Dependencies - No external services beyond the AI providers themselves

-This isn't just a Minecraft plugin - it's a template for integrating AI into gaming environments while maintaining complete ownership of your data.

 ## Features